State of Michigan Lunch and Break Law

 Another final issue of interest may be sleeping time.
 An employee required to be on duty less than 24 hours is considered to be “working” even if he or she is permitted to sleep during some of those hours when not busy.
 If an employee is on duty more than 24 hours, a sleeping period of no more than eight hours may be subtracted from work hours.
 However, this can only be done if sleeping quarters are provided and at least five hours of uninterrupted sleep may be achieved by the employee.

-A listing of state and federal regulations relating to lunch and break law may be found on the Michigan Complete Labor Law Poster.
+A listing of state and federal regulations relating to lunch and break law may be found on the Michigan All in One Labor Law Poster.
 This poster also features information on all other state and federal labor law requirements.